HidKim/APP/README.md

-# Fast Bayesian Estimation of Point Process Intensity as Function of Covariates
+# Python Code for Augmented Permanental Process
-Code for "Fast Bayesian Estimation of Point Process Intensity as Function of Covariates" at NeurIPS2022
+This library provides augmented permanental process (APP) implemented in Tensorflow.
+APP estimates a point process intensity as a function of covariates with the assumption that covariates are given at every point in the observation domain.
+For details, see our NeurIPS2022 paper [1].